carlor/rwg/Manual.md

 ===============================
 The Random Word Generator generates words from a rulefile.

+If no arguments are given (e.g. if you click on the executable from the desktop), interactive mode will be launched, giving you step-by-step instructions.

+Otherwise, see:

 Command Line Options
 --------------------
 Usage: `rwg [-h] [-l] [-n <count>] [--man] <rulefile>`